inspiredminds/contao-address-verification/README.md

 ## Address Management

 Addresses are divided by _Address Groups_.
-Each address group has a name and you can also optionally define custom content via [nodes](https://github.com/terminal42/contao-node) that will be display when an address has been verified for the selected groups.
+Each address group has a name and you can also optionally define custom content via [nodes](https://github.com/terminal42/contao-node) that will be displayed when an address has been verified for the selected groups.
 Each address currently consists of the following properties:

 * Street
 * Number (house number)